FLEXTool/FLEX/README.md

 ## Installation

 FLEX requires an app that targets iOS 9 or higher.
+To run the Example project, open a Terminal window in the Example/ folder and run `pod install`, then open the generated workspace.

 ### CocoaPods